m-hemma-k/CYP2D6-GenoMatcher/README.md

 ---

-## Installation
+### Installation

 ---

 ## **Prepare Input Files**

-Before running the installation script, ensure that the required input files are in the correct locations:
+Before running the installation script, ensure the required input files are in their predefined locations.
+These files are already pre-saved but can be modified if needed by following these steps:

 1. **PharmVar Data**: